wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

 1. Use NPM to install Protractor from <a target="_blank" href="https://github.com/angular/protractor">https://github.com/angular/protractor</a>

-   <pre><strong>npm install -g protractor
+   <pre><strong>npm install -g protractor --save-dev
    protractor --version
    </strong></pre>

+   <tt>-g</tt> installs globally for accessibility from all folders rather than just the node_module folder of the current folder.

+   <tt>--save-dev</tt> adds an entry within the ""devDependencies" section of <strong>package.json</strong>.

-   At the end of sample output:
+   At the end of sample output should be:

    <pre>Version 5.4.2</pre>

    NOTE: There is no need to install Selenium and WebDrivers as it comes within the Protractor install.